Zoom on the Westinghouse WGen5500

 Power & Run Time

-The generator is rated for a noise of 72 dBA (just slightly more noisy than a vacuum cleaner).
-Its starting mechanism is based on a conventional pull-start mechanism.
+At a noise rating of 72 dBA (just slightly more noisy than a dishwasher), the generator is started via a conventional pull-start mechanism.

-With a full tank, the WGen5500 can operate for up to 20 hours (fuel consumption around 0.33 GPH), thanks to its fuel capacity of 6.6 gallons.
+Thanks to a fuel capacity of 6.6 gallons, the WGen5500 can operate for up to 20 hours with a full tank (fuel consumption around 0.33 GPH).

 The control panel includes the following 5 AC outlets: